francopasut/academic/content/en/post/vim-white-spaces/index.md

 * **Reference situation**: lines with numerous white spaces after the last word.
 May happen when copying text fragments from the Internet.
 * **Objective**: delete by means of Vim all white spaces after the last word of each line with one composite command.

-Using *regular expressions* in Vim allows you to hit the **goal** with a single composite command that self-replicates throughout the document.
+Using *Regular Expressions* in Vim allows you to hit the **goal** with a single composite command that self-replicates throughout the document.

 In practice: one needs to construct the search string so as to find the **reference situation** to which the targeted deletion action is to be applied.